Skip to main content

 Specializing in STEM-oriented fields, Stevens offers many applied-learning and research opportunities.
 It is located in Hoboken, New Jersey, just outside of New York, and many students are recruited by companies in New Jersey, particularly those in pharma.

-A small school with about 3,000 undergraduates, Stevens ranks #70 in U.S. News and in the top 30 for ROI.
+A small school with about 4,200 undergraduates, Stevens typically ranks in the top 80 national universities, and is in the top 30 for ROI.

 8. University of Missouri

-Well-known for its football team, the Mizzou Tigers, Mizzou has an enrollment of more than 30,000 students.
-Its main campus is located in Columbia, and it is one of only six public universities nationwide that can claim a medical school, veterinary medicine college, and a law school on the same campus.
-Students graduate in 4.2 years on average.
+Well known for its football team, the Missouri Tigers, Mizzou has an enrollment of more than 31,000 students.
+Its main campus is located in Columbia, and it is one of only six universities nationwide with schools of medicine, veterinary medicine, law, engineering, agriculture, and a university hospital, all on the same campus.

-U.S. News ranks Mizzou at 129, and it is among the top 75 in terms of ROI.
+Mizzou typically ranks around the top 100 national universities, and it is among the top 75 in terms of ROI.

-UIC is Chicago’s only public research university and professes to be a “vital part of the educational, technological and cultural fabric of the region.”
-It is #130 in U.S. News and has an ROI among the top 75.
+UIC is Chicago’s only public research university and it professes to be an “institution vital to the educational, technological and cultural fabric of the region.”
+It is typically ranked within the top 100 national universities and has an ROI among the top 75.

 One perk for first-year students is that they are considered for scholarships based on their college applications.
-UIC has an Honors College and Guaranteed Professional Programs for guaranteed admission into several graduate schools and professional programs.
+UIC has an Honors College and Guaranteed Professional Program Admissions for several graduate schools and professional programs.

 10. University of Iowa

-The total cost of attendance is very reasonable for out-of-state students at $40,000.
-The university ranks among the top 50 for ROI and #89 by U.S. News.
+The total cost of attendance of $47,390 is very reasonable for out-of-state students.
+The university ranks among the top 50 for ROI and typically around the top 100 national universities.

 Short Bio